Irreducibility of Lagrangian Quot schemes over an algebraic curve: Irreducibility of Lagrangian Quot schemes

-By Proposition \ref{covering} (a), the loci $Q_F = Q_{F, \pi}^e$ cover $\LQ$.
-By Proposition \ref{QFirr}, each $Q_F$ is dense in exactly one component of $\LQ$, which by Proposition \ref{covering} (b) must be the same component for all $F$.
+\begin{proof}[Proof of Theorem \ref{thmA}] By Proposition \ref{cover} (a), the loci $\qf$ are nonempty and cover $\LQ$.
+By Corollary \ref{QFIrr}, for $e \ge e_1 ( W )$, each $\qf$ is dense in exactly one component of $\LQ$.
+By Proposition \ref{cover} (b), if $e \ge f_0 (W)$, this must be the same component for all $F$.
 Therefore, $\LQ$ has only one irreducible component.

+Furthermore, by Proposition \ref{QFcDense}, each $\qfc$ is in fact dense in $\LQ$.
+Hence, by Proposition \ref{vanishing}, a general point of $\LQ$ is smooth and represents a vector subbundle.